tyharsh1/tic-tac-toe-ht/README.md

 🎮 Tic-Tac-Toe Game
 A simple Tic-Tac-Toe game built using HTML, CSS, and JavaScript.
 Play against a friend and enjoy this classic game!

-🖥️ Live Demo
-Play Tic-Tac-Toe (Replace with your actual GitHub Pages link if deployed)

 📌 Features
 ✅ Two-player mode
 ✅ Interactive UI with smooth animations